Jean Batten: New Zealand tour

 As her aircraft did not have the range to cross the Tasman Sea, Batten travelled to New Zealand by ship.
 The Gipsy Moth was shipped over at the expense of the Union Steam Ship Company.
 As in Australia, large crowds turned out to greet her and she was the guest of honour at numerous civic receptions.
 She also received a grant of £500 from the New Zealand Government, which hosted her at Government House for a time.
 She toured the country, giving people the opportunity to take £1 joyrides in her Gipsy Moth and giving paid lectures.
 In her home town of Rotorua, she was made an honorary rangitane (chieftainess) by Te Arawa, the local Māori iwi (tribe).

 In her various public appearances, Batten regularly paid tribute to her mother.
 When Batten arrived at Darwin to end her record flight, one of her first acts was to send a telegram to Ellen.
 It read: "Darling, we've done it.
 The aeroplane, you, me".
 Ellen joined her daughter in touring New Zealand, having travelled there by steamship.
 Shortly after her arrival, she gave an interview stating that Batten and Walter were not engaged.
 This was contrary to Batten's own earlier comments on the matter but she never contradicted her mother.

 By the end of her New Zealand visit in September 1934, Batten had created an image of herself as a skilled and courageous aviator.
 She was now firmly established as an international hero and a source of pride for New Zealand.
 However, she downplayed her flying accidents and the financial support she had received earlier in her career and the difference between her public and private personas was noted; the Castrol representative accompanying her on her tour of New Zealand found her to be arrogant and immodest.
-She made a significant sum of money from the tour, around £2,500, equivalent to about £100,000 in 2014, but did not pay back Truman or Dorée.
-In fact, she later wrote that the flight "had not been a great financial success".
+She made a significant sum of money from the tour, around £2,500, equivalent to about £100,000 in 2014, but did not pay back Truman or Dorée, and wrote later that the flight "had not been a great financial success".